What are cannabinoids? How do they work?

 Cannabigerol Monoethyl Ether

-How cannabinoids make marijuana medicinal beneficial
+How cannabinoids make medicinal marijuana beneficial

 The most abundant cannabinoid in marijuana plant is 2-AG (2-arachidnoylglycerol).
 2-AG has effects on the peripheral and central nervous system.
-Like anandamide, it plays an important role in regulation of appetite, the immune system functions and in managing pain.
-Researchers also believe that it plays crucial role in inhibiting proliferation of cancerous cells.
+Like anandamide, it plays an important role in the regulation of appetite, the immune system functions and in managing pain.
+Researchers also believe that it plays a crucial role in inhibiting proliferation of cancerous cells.

 The medical effects of cannabis